 Understanding Why: How Drunk Driving is Bad

-How drunk driving is bad becomes clear when examining the devastating impact on victims, families, and communities.
+How drunk driving is bad becomes clear when examining the serious impact on victims, families, and communities.
 Alcohol impairs critical driving abilities including reaction time, judgment, and motor control.
-Every year, thousands of preventable deaths occur because drivers choose to operate vehicles while intoxicated.
+Each year, many deaths occur as a result of impaired driving decisions.

 This comprehensive guide explores the multifaceted dangers of drunk driving, from immediate physical risks to long-term legal and social consequences.
 You’ll discover why even minimal alcohol consumption dramatically increases accident risk and learn about the ripple effects that extend far beyond the initial incident.